Loan Programs

 - You may borrow up to the published cost of attendance less any scholarship or other aid.

-The Johnson School Financial Aid Office begins processing federal student loan requests in May.
+The Johnson School Financial Aid Office begins processing federal student loans in spring.
 Loan award notifications are emailed to your Cornell University email account.
-In order to be considered for federal student loans, students must have accepted their offer of admission and completed the FAFSA and the federal loan application request form.
+In order to be considered for federal student loans, students must have accepted their offer of admission and completed the FAFSA.

 Contact the Financial Aid Office at financialaid@johnson.cornell.edu with questions regarding the federal loan process and eligibility.